YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that the process was unable to find the routine it needed in the dynamically linked library.

 Action: Ensure that the environment variable for dynamic library path is defined and correctly locates the shared library file, as well as any other dependent shared libraries.
-Also ensure that the sumbol xxxx is defined in one of the libraries.
+Also ensure that the symbol xxxx is defined in one of the libraries.

 ------------------------
 DLLVERSION